 My take on counselling sessions is that they are a space to untangle thoughts, feelings, behaviours, past events, future plans, whatever might be troubling us, and are an opportunity to examine these things with the support of another human being.
 Counselling is a safe space to voice whatever it is we need to voice.
 If we meet I am happy to further discuss the different ways that I might work and whether or not these could meet your needs.

 I work online (via Zoom) and over the telephone with adult clients (aged 18+) and charge £50 for a 50 minute session.
 I am fully insured and a member of the British Association for Counselling and Psychotherapy (BACP).
 As a member of the BACP I abide by their Ethical Framework (details of which can be found below).

 Please contact me for further information or to enquire about availability.

 Online counselling can be convenient and useful if you need to fit counselling sessions into a busy life, if you feel anxious about leaving the house, if you are unable to leave the house, or if you have concerns about being seen.
 For some people meeting from home may simply feel safe and comfortable.

 Working online is also an incredibly versatile medium which could involve using video-calling (with or without the camera on), text-based chat, or a mixture of the two depending on what feels right for you.
 It gives the opportunity to be heard and not seen, seen and not heard, or to discuss whatever you may wish to discuss using only written text.

-I offer online sessions on Monday afternoons and Fridays.
+I offer online sessions on Tuesdays and Wednesdays.

 Telephone counselling is a useful option if, perhaps, you don't like sitting directly opposite somebody face-to-face, if you need to attend your counselling sessions in a different location to usual, if you need to fit counselling into a busy schedule or, quite simply, if this is the mode of communication you feel most comfortable with.